yanina-sorokina/glasnaya/README.md

 # Analysis of the shortage of obstetricians and gynecologists — Month Date, 2025

-This repository contains data, analytic code, and findings that support portions of the article about the shortage of obstetricians and gynecologists, “[TKTKTKTK](https://support.semnasem.org/),” published Month Date, Year.
+This repository contains data, analytic code, and findings that support portions of the article about the shortage of obstetricians and gynecologists, “[TKTKTKTK](https://friendly2.me/support/glasnaya/),” published **Month Date, Year**.
 Please read that article, which contains important context and details, before proceeding.

 ## Data